silvercircle/nvim/README.md

   snippet handling.
 It is  relatively stable but a bit outdated and depends heavily on NodeJS and NPM (due to Coc).

+- The `minimal` branch.
+This is a fast-moving unstable testing environment not meant to be used for a production configuration.
+It's unstable at times and might disable important plugins for testing purposes.

-Both branches use lots of Telescope stuff and Tree-Sitter for syntax highlighting. **The minimum required Neovim version is 0.8**.
+All branches use lots of Telescope stuff and Tree-Sitter for syntax highlighting. **The minimum required Neovim version is 0.8**.

+The main branch (LSP) is modular and it is fairly easy to disable certain features.
+See `config.lua` for more information.
+It is advised to run a `PackerSync` after adding or removing features.
+When removing features, some things may break until you perform a `PackerSync`.

 You can switch by checking out either `main` or `coc`, but since the plugin configuration is vastly different, a **PackerSync** is required after switching branches.
 I use only packer for plugin setup, so